Michael Chang: Equipment and endorsements

 Chang signed a multimillion-dollar endorsement deal with Reebok in 1988; he wore Reebok apparel and Reebok Court Victory Pumps shoes during his tennis career and used Prince rackets on court.
 He started using the Prince "Precision Michael Chang Graphite" 28-inch signature racket in 1994, which was an inch longer than the standard model.

 Chang signed endorsement deals with Nissin Foods noodles in 1989, Panasonic and Longines in the 1990s, Cathay Pacific Airlines in 1990, Bristol-Myers Squibb promoting Nuprin in 1991, Stelux watches in 1993, Discover Card in 1996, Tiger Balm, Procter & Gamble (endorsing P&G's Rejoice Shampoo), Eveready Battery Company (endorsing Eveready Alkaline batteries), and Yale locks.
 In 1997, he signed a multi-year contract to endorse Watch Reebok, a collection of sports watches.
 A limited edition Michael Chang signature watch was released at Christmas.

 Off-the-court endeavors

 Coaching

 Chang began coaching Kei Nishikori in 2014.
+He now coaches Learner Tien as of 2025.